lorenzenv/opus-ai-transcriber/README.md

 - Map to host port 3846
 - Use German language transcription
 - Include speaker labels and punctuation
-- Handle files up to 50MB# opus-ai-transcriber
+- Handle files up to 50MB